Charlie Blackmon Player Props: Rockies vs. Mets

 Charlie Blackmon At The Plate

-- Blackmon has 12 doubles, two triples, four home runs and 19 walks while hitting .286.
+- Blackmon is batting .283 with 13 doubles, two triples, four home runs and 19 walks.

-- Among qualifying hitters in MLB action, his batting average ranks 36th, his on-base percentage ranks 22nd, and he is 70th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 39th in batting average, 28th in on-base percentage, and 70th in slugging.

-- Blackmon is batting .375 with one homer during his last games and is riding a seven-game hitting streak.
+- Blackmon is batting .353 with one homer during his last games and is on an eight-game hitting streak.

-- Blackmon has reached base via a hit in 33 games this season (of 46 played), and had multiple hits in 14 of those games.
+- Blackmon has reached base via a hit in 34 games this year (of 47 played), and had multiple hits in 14 of those games.

-- He has hit a home run in four games this year (8.7%), leaving the park in 2% of his chances at the plate.
+- In four games this season, he has hit a home run (8.5%, and 2% of his trips to the dish).

-- In 30.4% of his games this season, Blackmon has had at least one RBI.
-He's picked up more than one in 10.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.